Connected Credit Union FacebookConnected Credit Union InstagramYouTubeBlog

 3. Apply For Our Scholarship

-Connected Credit Union is granting four $1,000 scholarships to qualified students looking to pursue post-secondary education or graduate degree.
+Connected Credit Union grants four $1,000 scholarships to qualified students looking to pursue post-secondary education or graduate degree.
 The applicant must be a member, must have been accepted to an accredited college, university or technical school and must demonstrate passing grades in all subjects.
-Please submit your scholarship application and accompanying materials to scholarship@connectedcreditunion.org no later than April 30.

 Disclaimer: Any reference made in this blog to a specific product, process, or service does not constitute or imply an endorsement by Connected Credit Union of the product, process, or service, or its producer or provider.